Crush (Yuna song)

 "Crush" is a song by Malaysian artist Yuna featuring American singer Usher.
 It was released as a single from Yuna's third international studio album, Chapters (2016).

 Commercial performance

 The song peaked at No. 3 on the US Adult R&B Billboard chart.
 "Crush" was Yuna's first RIAA certified gold song with sales of 500,000 copies by April 2019, three years after it was released.

 Music video

 The official music video for "Crush" was released on April 26, 2016 on Yuna's official Vevo account.
 Since its release, it has gained over 100 million views.
-The greyscale music video itself features Yuna and Usher singing in front of a historical building.
+The black and white music video itself features Yuna and Usher singing in front of Los Angeles City Hall.